 Helvetica turns 60 so Husmee’s tribute in 20 posters is a thing

-en years ago a documentary on Helvetica’s dominance in the graphic design world celebrated the font’s 50th anniversary.
-Made by Gary Hustwit in 2007 Helvetica is a feature-length independent film about typography, graphic design and global visual culture which looks at the proliferation of one typeface as part of a larger conversation about the way type affects our lives.
-Ten years on Helvetica is still celebrated, this time with Husmee graphic design studio in charge of a beautiful, inspiring tribute made in posters.
+ack in 2007 a documentary on Helvetica’s dominance in the graphic design world celebrated the font’s 50th anniversary.
+Made by Gary Hustwit "Helvetica" is a feature-length independent film about typography, graphic design and global visual culture which looks at the proliferation of one typeface as part of a larger conversation about the way type affects our lives.

 Poster by Socio Design